-The partnerships with different educational institutions such as schools and universities allow us to pass on our specialist knowledge.
+The partnerships with different educational institutions such as schools and universities (e. g.
+University Coburg, Amberg-Weiden) allow us to pass on our specialist knowledge.
+We also aim to inspire young people for business and technology.

 8.3 Human rights, no child labor or forced labor